nexiality/documentation/systemvars/exitstatus.md

 fi
 ```

-For more exit-level output from Nexial, please see [End of Execution](endofexecution).
+For more execution metadata output from Nexial, please see [End of Execution](endofexecution).